petros-d/docs/docs/environment-variables.md

 AIRFLOW__CORE__DAG_CONCURRENCY=5
 ```

-> **Note:** If your Environment Variables contain secrets you don't want to expose in plain-text, you may want to add your `.env` file to `.gitignore` when you deploy these changes to your version control tool.
+> **Note:** If your environment variables contain secrets you don't want to expose in plain-text, you may want to add your `.env` file to `.gitignore` when you deploy these changes to your version control tool.

 ### Confirm your Environment Variables were Applied